KI-CISWG/MVCR/mvcr-0.6.md

 The Minimum Viable Consent Receipt (MVCR) specification will provide a generic standard that provides a verifiable metric.
 It is intended to be used with CISWG use cases.

-The 0.6 version of the specification further defines the requirements for a Minimum Viable Consent Receipt(MVCR).
-In this version the scope is limited to the context of when a user takes an action to consent to sharing information, noting that personal data will be collected in a consent transaction.
+The 0.6 version of the specification further defines the requirements for a Minimum Viable Consent Receipt (MVCR).
+In this version, the scope is limited to covering when a user takes an action to consent to sharing information, noting that personal data will be collected in a consent transaction.
 This consent can occur before, during or immediately after their personal information is collected.

 The receipt format is human and machine readable and may include icons.
-It will be accessible.
+It will be accessible ie, meeting accessibility standards [[Section508 footnote and others]].

 # Stakeholders